RituBansal12/Vehicle-Collision-detection/README.md

 Laptop
 Power supply

 We transfer the image taken to the server using an wifi module.
+On the receiving end, a PHP script gets the image and uploads it to the server.

+COMPONENT 4: Running DL alogirthm to detect accident has occurred